- Río Pasig. Located on the north side of the Pasig

 a focal plane of 68 ft (21 m).
 The description is the same on the 1904 list;

-is the first of the tourelles, 10 m cylindrical cast iron towers prefabricated
+was the first of the tourelles, 10 m cylindrical cast iron towers prefabricated

 - Islas Gigantes.
 This station appears as Sibuluak Babai